 The Existed Plus Committed baseline serves as a "no build" scenario where the only roadway improvements assumed to be constructed between 2018 and 2045 are those programmed for funding in the MPO's current TIP document.
 Estimating future E+C traffic operations allows for the identification of potential roadway capacity issues that could impact future travel, in addition to guiding the development of project prioritization metrics and strategies.
 The corridors exhibiting future year LOS E or F are:

-- East North Street, from East Omaha Street to East Anamosa Street - West Main Street, from Jackson Boulevard to West Street
+- Cambell Street, from Omaha Street to East North Street - East North Street, from Cambell Street to East Anamosa Street - West Main Street, from Jackson Boulevard to West Street